mendix/list-view-controls/README.md

 * `Drop down sort`: Adds an interactive sort to your list view.
 * `Text box search`: Adds an interactive search box to all of your list view
 * `Pagination`: Adds bootstrap like paging to a list view and page numbers similar to in-built data grid
+* `Header sort`: Adds an interactive sort to your list view using headers.

 ## Dependencies
 Mendix 7.9.0